Lake Kissimmee State Park

 Effective Sept.
 16, 2021: Cow Camp will tentatively open the first weekend of November 2021.
 Watch this website for the schedule.

 Welcome to Lake Kissimmee State Park

-Florida's cowboy heritage comes alive with living history demonstrations of the early Florida "cow hunters" in an 1876-era cow camp.
+Florida's heritage comes alive with living history demonstrations of the early Florida cow hunters in an 1876-era cow camp (currently unavailable).

 White-tailed deer, bald eagles, sandhill cranes, turkeys and bobcats have been seen in the park, located on the shores of lakes Kissimmee, Tiger and Rosalie.

 The park has full-facility campsites as well as a primitive camping facility.
 The youth camping area can accommodate up to 50 people.
 The dark skies make stargazing a popular nighttime activity for campers.

 The park is located off State Road 60, 15 miles east of Lake Wales.